cep5603/CMPSC_445_Tariffs_Project/README.md

 ### Data Collection

 Data was collected from `https://stats.wto.org/` after creating a WTO account.
 All reporting economies and the years 1988–2024 were selected.
-The following two indicators were attained:
+Datasets for the following two economic indicators were downloaded:

 - Merchandise imports by product group – annual (Million US dollar)
   - *This is used as a target variable*